matthewkeating/tasks/README.md

 | ⌘ ⌫              | Delete task          |
 | ⌘ ⇧ [            | Previous task        |
 | ⌘ ⇧ ]            | Next task            |

-#### Light and Dark Modes
-Tasks will re-theme based on the your system's Appearance setting.

 ## To Do
 * Nothing at the moment.